boylea/monitoring_async_talk/async.rst

     :width: 200px

 .. note::
      I am a software engineer at New Relic.
-New Relic provides multiple products for application monitoring, most notably APM.
+New Relic provides multiple monitoring products, most notably APM.
 Recently I was working on gathering Async performance metrics for Python.
 This turned out to be a non-trivial task, so I thought I'd write a talk to share with y'all some of the things I learned.

 ----------------------------------------------------------------